 You will work at our construction site in Caldas, Colombia (30 mins south of Medellín) where we are in the process of building our new children’s home.
 You will stay in our newly remodeled guest house or in one of the new dormitory style buildings we’ve built.
 Each day you will volunteer your time and skills assisting our construction crew.
 Work duties will be based on our needs and the current construction project.
 For December trips, you will also be asked to help plan and facilitate a Christmas Party for the kids, which we will host in our newly built cafetería.

 What Does it Cost?

-The 8 day trip to Colombia costs $500 USD per person ($800 USD per couple for a shared room), covers lodging, food, shared transportation and planned activities for the duration of the trip.
+The 8 day trip to Colombia costs $500 USD per person, covers lodging, food, shared transportation and planned activities for the duration of the trip.
 All funds raised are tax deductible.
 Roundtrip airfare is not included but typically runs $400 – $900.
 All money pledged / raised is used to cover trip costs while in Colombia: unused funds are donated directly to the children’s home with whom we work.

 Where is the Trip?